Louis Dubois (painter)

-Louis Dubois (1830–1880) was a Belgian painter who specialized in landscapes and Portraits in a naturalistic style.
-He also painted genre and still-life subjects.
+Louis Dubois (1830–1880) was a Belgian painter who specialized in landscapes and portraits in a naturalistic style.
+He also painted genre and still-life subjects and is associated with multiple publications of art criticism.

 Personal life

 Louis Dubois was born in 1830 in Brussels, Belgium.
-He died of a respiratory illness in Brussels in 1880 at the age of 50.
+He died of a respiratory illness in Brussels in 1880 at age 50.

 Free Society for the Fine Arts

-Louis Dubois belonged to a group of artists who, in the style of the second half the 19th century, rebelled against the traditional painting of the past in favor of the style of this period.
-With the painters Théodore Baron, Louis Artan, Edmond Lambrichs, F. Foudin, on 1 March 1868, he became one of the founders of La Société Libre des Beaux-Arts.
+Louis Dubois belonged to a group of artists who, in the style of the second half the 19th century, rebelled against the traditional painting of the past in favor of naturalism.
+With the painters Théodore Baron, Louis Artan, Edmond Lambrichs, and F. Foudin, on March 1, 1868, founded of La Société Libre des Beaux-Arts ("the Free Society for the Fine Arts").

-The society was officially established in 1868 as "Comité de Salut Public révolutionnaire, pour la libération de l'Art" according to Lucien Solvay.
-The society members scorned the rules of the Academy and the aesthetics currently accepted; the artists of the "Free Society for the Fine Arts" freely and uniquely interpreted nature and reality, without following a common discipline, and stated their motto: "Liberté et Sincerité" and thus started a vehement controversy.
+The society was officially established in 1868 as "Comité de Salut Public révolutionnaire, pour la libération de l'Art," according to Lucien Solvay.
+The society members scorned the rules of the Academy and the aesthetics of the time.
+The artists of the Free Society for the Fine Arts' interpretation of nature and reality didn't following a common discipline but was led instead by their motto of "Liberté et Sincerité" ("freedom and sincerity"), which caused controversy.

-To make known and spread their realist philosophy, in 1871 they created "L'Art Libre" an art and literary journal under Leon Dommartin's direction; it was published on the 1st and 15th of each month (the first was published on 15 December 1871).

-Louis Dubois, as the principal illustrator and the only painter-editor, was the most argumentative.
+To spread their realist philosophy, in 1871 the group created "L'Art Libre" an art and literary journal under Leon Dommartin's direction.
+It was published on the 1st and 15th of each month, the first issue being released on 15 December 1871.
+Louis Dubois was the principal illustrator and the only painter-editor—and the most argumentative.
+Under the pseudonym "Hout" (the Dutch translation of "Dubois"), he lampooned traditional painting.

-Under the pseudonym "Hout" (Dutch translation of Dubois), in his alert, precise style, Dubois criticized traditional painting in his stories.
-In his well-respected lampoons, he spoke from the perspective of good sense, logic, sincerity, truth.

 Criticism

-On 1 January 1872, Duboi published under the title "Les Biographes et les Biographies" a critique of his professional enemies, The Romantics of the school of 1830 (published again in "L'Art Moderne, Revue artistique des Arts et de la Litterature" No 24 of the 4th year, Sunday, 15 June 1884.
+On January 1, 1872, Dubois published "Les Biographes et les Biographies," a critique of his professional enemies, the Romantics of the school of 1830.
+It was published again in "L'Art Moderne, Revue artistique des Arts et de la Litterature" No. 24 of the publication's 4th year, June 15, 1884.